-If you’d prefer a pdf copy to read on your ereader, just click here, or the image above!
+If you’d prefer a pdf copy to read on your ereader, just click here, or the title image above, and it should download automatically!

 Cara slumped in the hairdresser’s chair while the middle-aged Afro-Caribbean stylist Delia expertly wielded her curling tongs on the hair she’d just washed and trimmed.
 Pettett and Mayfield’s salon, tucked away on the Second Floor, was beautifully decorated in soothing pastel colors and rows of potted orchids.
 Such a shame so few customers came here to see what a lovely job Delia had done with the place.